FIESTA

 xyplt <- WYspplt

-We now get estimation unit acres and strata information for Bighorn National Forest.
+We now get acres and strata information for Bighorn National Forest using the districts as our estimation units.

 unitdat.bhdist <- spGetEstUnit(xyplt = WYplt,